NBISweden/toolsinfo/README.md

    python2 module and the script will therefore not work with python3.
 2. Create a file `_stubs/myTool.json`, using
    `_templates/toolstub.json` as a template.
-Normally, the tool version does not have to be specified in the JSON-file; The script will simply grab the latest version from bio.tools.
+Normally, the tool version does not have to be specified in the JSON-file; the script will simply grab the latest version from bio.tools.
 Sometimes, however, this does not work, and the version needs to be provided.
 3. Execute: `python _scripts/tool_validator.py _stubs/myTool.json`
 4. The above command should have created a file `myTool.yml`.
-Check that it looks OK.
+   Check that this newly created file looks OK.
-5. Move the YAML file into place: `mv myTool.yml tools`.
+5. Move the file into place: `mv myTool.yml tools`.

 Steps 3-5 can be repeated to update a tool description if the bio.tools record has been updated.
 We might automate this in the